 Bulk SMS is officially not supported in the US and operator's preserve the right to filter and block messages that are of a bulk nature and don't adhere to their internal guidelines.

-Operator's consider messages to be bulk if there is a group of messages with the same/similar content sent using the same originator.
-We've found that when split across smaller groups (<100 messages) and different times of sending (spaces of 5 minutes, for example), allows for a better delivery rate.
+Operators consider messages to be bulk if there is a group of messages with the same/similar content sent using the same originator.
+We've found that when split across smaller groups (<50 messages) and different times of sending (spaces of a few minutes, for example), allows for a better delivery rate.

-Our platform allows for 500 SMS (160 characters) per VMN per day to be sent and we will throttle the amount of messages to be sent out at 1 SMS per second.
+Our platform allows for 500 SMS (160 characters) per Longcode per day to be sent and we will throttle the number of messages to be sent out at 1 SMS per second.
 If you send more than this volume, our platform will not send these but you may still be charged.

-Delivery within this threshold can be affected by the above mentioned restrictions applied at the networks' discretion.
+Delivery within this threshold can be affected by the restrictions mentioned above applied at the networks' discretion.
 This is out of our control.

 It is not allowed to send messages that promote gambling, betting and/or adult content as well as website links.
 All messages that can be considered spam and/or unsolicited may be filtered.
 This out of our control.